appcelerator-archive/ti.flurry/README.md

 # Titanium Module for Flurry Analytics [![Build Status](https://travis-ci.org/appcelerator-modules/ti.flurry.png)](https://travis-ci.org/appcelerator-modules/ti.flurry)

 This is the Flurry Analytics Module for Titanium.
-It will provide you with access to Flurry integration in your Titanium iPhone application.
-Currently, it is iOS-only.
+It will provide you with access to Flurry integration in your Titanium iPhone/Android application.

 ## Application Initialization